-At Bader Law Firm, LLC, we routinely get calls from injured workers who’ve been denied Georgia workers’ compensation based on a pre-existing condition.
+At Bader Scott Injury Lawyers, we routinely get calls from injured workers who’ve been denied Georgia workers’ compensation based on a pre-existing condition.
 It’s a relatively common excuse some insurers use to deny injured employees their benefits.
 Here’s an important fact that all injured employees need to know: Having a pre-existing condition does not disqualify you for workers’ compensation benefits.

 How Workers’ Compensation Views Pre-existing Conditions